This post may contain affiliate links. Please read my disclosure policy.

 - Blend the batter: not only is this the easiest way to make the batter, it also makes it easier to pour into the hot pan.
 Blending the batter will ensure there are no lumps of flour and all the ingredients are well combined.

-- Use a light colored metal pan: this 9 x 13 pan is my favorite for dutch babies (affiliate link).
-Since it’s baking in the bottom 1/3 of the oven, you don’t want a dark pan or the bottom of the pancake will get overly dark.
+- Use a light-colored metal pan: This 9 x 13 pan is my favorite for Dutch babies.
+Pancakes made in a dark pan will get overly dark.

 - Bake in the bottom 1/3 of your oven: I’ve seen the best results from baking lower in the oven.